 (1) Fully participate in an assessment of Substantial Gainful Activity and the feasibility of Vocational Rehabilitation;

-(2) If determined capable of Substantial Gainful Activity without retraining, participate in any Direct Employment Services available in these rules.
+(2) If determined capable of Substantial Gainful Activity without retraining, participate in any Direct Employment or other Optional Services available in these rules.

-(3) If determined eligible for Vocational Rehabilitation services, cooperate in the development of a reasonable and specifically achievable vocational rehabilitation plan consistent with the purpose and goals of vocational rehabilitation;
+(3) If determined eligible for Vocational Rehabilitation, cooperate in the development of a reasonable and specifically achievable Vocational Rehabilitation plan consistent with the purpose and goals of Vocational Rehabilitation;

 (4) Fully participate in the approved Vocational Rehabilitation plan; and

-(5) Upon completion of an approved Vocational Rehabilitation services plan, the Member “pursues other employment,” as defined in these rules, in the field for which the Vocational Rehabilitation services were provided.
+(5) Upon completion of an approved Vocational Rehabilitation plan, the Member “Pursues Other Employment,” as defined in these Administrative Rules, in the field for which the Vocational Rehabilitation services were provided.

 (C) For nonservice-connected disability benefits, a Member’s failure to cooperate in any Vocational Rehabilitation services or plans may result in reduction or termination of benefits.